<aside> ๐Ÿ“Œ

 "You give it a purpose, but you give it only enough to make it towards the end of his path, then throughout the way you let them reproduce, multiply, and indoctrinate themselves into a self perpetuating cycle where they ultimately kill themselves, all meanwhile making them think this idea was theirs.
 Now you can eat forever without raising a finger."

-all my cousins looked at me with their eyes peeled open like WTF hahaha.
+All my cousins looked at me with their eyes peeled way open in pure shock.

 Modern slavery represents a system of control that operates without physical chains or overt coercion.
-It functions through psychological and systemic mechanisms that exploit individuals while maintaining the illusion of Freedom and choice.
-This concept relates deeply to the theory that humanity is often trapped in self-perpetuating cycles of exploitation, driven by systems designed to harvest human Energy, Creativity, and labor.
+It functions through psychological and systemic mechanisms that exploit individuals while maintaining the illusion of freedom and choice.
+This concept relates deeply to the theory that humanity is often trapped in self-perpetuating cycles of exploitation, driven by systems designed to harvest human energy, creativity, and labor that benefits consolidated power.

 At its core, modern slavery thrives on: